jfmengels/blog/content/blog/elm-review-v2/index.md

 I put a lot of effort into making a [**very nice API**](https://package.elm-lang.org/packages/jfmengels/elm-review/2.0.0/Review-Rule) for you to use ([here](https://github.com/jfmengels/review-simplification/blob/master/src/NoBooleanCaseOf.elm) [are](https://github.com/jfmengels/review-debug/blob/master/src/NoDebug/Log.elm) [some](https://package.elm-lang.org/packages/jfmengels/elm-review/2.0.0/Review-Rule#withSimpleExpressionVisitor) [examples](https://package.elm-lang.org/packages/jfmengels/elm-review/2.0.0/Review-Rule#withSimpleImportVisitor)), even going through the lengths of discovering new Elm techniques (expect to see blog posts on the **phantom builder pattern** on this blog), and I am very happy with the result!

 To some, `elm-review` looks like a linter.
-Which isn't necessarily wrong, since you can enable rules that help improve the quality of your code.
-If you dive a bit further, you will find out that it can enforce coding conventions for your team, and create new guarantees that the Elm compiler can not give you.
+Which isn't necessarily wrong, since you can enable rules that help improve the quality of your code and enforce coding conventions for your team.

+If you dive a bit further, you will find out that it can create new guarantees that the Elm compiler can not give you.

 For instance you can write rules that

 - report when you [pass values outside of 0-255 to `Css.rgb255`](https://package.elm-lang.org/packages/folq/review-rgb-ranges/latest/)
 - give an error if any `Regex.fromString` calls have invalid regexes (for literal strings)

-Unfortunately, as soon as a problem spawns multiple modules, you wouldn't be able to enforce those guarantees.
-But that was the case until we got...
+With `elm-review` v1, the analysis broke down as soon as a problem spanned multiple modules though, but that's now solved by:

 ## Project rules!

 In `elm-review` version 1, `Elm Analyse`, `ESLint` and a lot of similar tools for other languages, the analysis is scoped to a single file.

-This means that when a rule has finished looking at module A and starts looking at module B, it forgets everything about module A. That means we can't answer a lot of questions that we would like the answer to, such as:
+This means that when a rule has finished looking at module A, and starts looking at module B, it forgets everything about module A. This makes a lot of useful analysis untenable, like:

 - Which module does function `xyz` come from?
 If a module is imported using `import A exposing (..)`, then we potentially lose the ability to tell.
 We have the same problem with types when encountering `import A exposing (B(..))`.
 - What is the type of an imported function?